 Duties include active clinical participation on the surgical and critical care services, student and resident teaching, and research, all within the global mission of developing and expanding the program in its clinical and academic spheres.

 During the second year, the AAST approved Acute Care Surgery Fellowship begins.
-Dr. John Fildes is the Program Director and Dr. Douglas Fraser is the Associate Program Director.
-During this second year, after an initial period of in-depth supervised experience, the fellow will undergo a graded increase in responsibility to the level of junior faculty in Acute Care Surgery including; trauma surgery, emergency general surgery and surgical critical care.
+Dr. Douglas Fraser is Program Director of the fellowship.
+During this second year, after an initial period of in-depth supervised experience, the fellow will undergo a graded increase in responsibility to the level of junior faculty in Acute Care Surgery including; trauma surgery, emergency general surgery, and surgical critical care.
 The fellow will have a faculty appointment and as an Instructor of Surgery, be credentialed as a member of the medical staff with full admitting and operating room privileges.
 During the AAST approved second year, fellows enrolled in the Added Qualifications in Burn Surgery Program will integrate 2-3 months dedicated to treating acutely burned patients in the Burn Center.
 The fellow will meet all requirements by the AAST for the ACS fellowship, using the elective months to focus on burns.

 This integrated experience in trauma, emergency general surgery, surgical critical care and burns over two years enables an in-depth understanding of the pathophysiology and management of acutely injured or critically ill surgical patients, principles of resuscitation, timing of operative intervention, critical care management, and the systems and resources required for high level care and assures that graduates can perform at high levels, independent of supervision.